Cerenia/cerenia.github.io/README.md

 ## **Considerations before installing the application**

 - This process will require creating and restoring from backups.
-To store the data, your smartphone will need some free storage space (at least 2x as much as your Signal data is using).
+To store the backups, your smartphone will need some free storage space (at least 2x as much as your Signal data is using).
 - dataloss may occur if backup process is not done correctly
 - if you have registration lock enabled, you MUST know your PIN before attempting to transfer your data or you may lock yourself out of your account for a week.
 If you don't know your PIN, disable registration lock and optionally reenable it while carefully saving your PIN.
 - telemetry data will be sent to researchers (TODO: not yet part of the APK)